bain-cs111/bain-cs111.github.io/pages/zoom.md

 ## Logging Into Zoom

 For security purposes, all zoom meetings will require that you sign-in via your NU account.
 To do this, you will first navigate to <a href="https://northwestern.zoom.us" target="_blank">https://northwestern.zoom.us</a>, and then join the corresponding meeting.

+If you have not setup your NU Zoom account, please visit [NU IT's webpage](https://www.it.northwestern.edu/conferencing/zoom/index.html) for more details.

-If you don't login to zoom or if you are logged in as a user other than through the NU Single Sign-On, you won't be able to join the zoom.
+If you don't login to zoom or if you are logged in as a user other than through the NU Single Sign-On, you won't be able to join our Zoom rooms.

 ## Finding Your Zoom Link

-* We will have different zoom links for different kinds of activities.
-All zoom links corresponding to lectures, office hours, and labs will be made available via the [course calendar](../../times-locations/).
-All zoom meetings will be password-protected (see Canvas for passwords).
+We will have different zoom links for different kinds of activities.
+All zoom links corresponding to lectures, office hours, and labs will be made available via Canvas
-* The zoom link for all lectures (Mo, We, Fr 10:20-11:10AM) is: <a href="https://northwestern.zoom.us/j/99102409231" target="_blank">https://northwestern.zoom.us/j/99102409231</a> (Meeting ID: 991 0240 9231).

 ## Recording (Audio / Video)
 We **will** be recording all sessions during regularly scheduled class time.
 We WILL NOT be recording office hours or lab sessions in order to protect students' privacy.